khiguera/cppcheckTutorial/README.md

 Checking useless.cpp...
 [useless.cpp:9]: (style) The scope of the variable 'i' can be reduced.
 [useless.cpp:13]: (style) Variable 'i' is assigned a value that is never used.
-[useless.cpp:24]: (style) Variable 'a' is assigned a value that is never used.
+[useless.cpp:24]: (style) Variable 'b' is assigned a value that is never used.
 Checking usage of global functions..
 [useless.cpp:7]: (style) The function 'greaterThanZero' is never used.
 ```
 ####Why?
 Because you wrote a function when it wasn't even needed.
 Sheesh what a waste of time.
-Ok, fine here we added the main function.
-We still get the same as errors for not using variables i, but now we also get errors for an unused function `greaterThanZero`.
+Ok, fine heres what this code is and does.
+We added the main function and we still get the same as errors for not using variables i, but now we also get errors for an unused function `greaterThanZero`.
 _l2Code_
+To fix the problems listed above in the cppcheck report would be to remove the unused function and to remove the variables that were not used.
+What we will be left with will be the `main()` function and the `foo(int x, int y)` function.
+By removing the `greaterThanZero(int x)` function, we fix the errors stating how `Variable 'i' is assigned a value that is never used` and `The function 'greaterThanZero' is never used`.

 <a name="memoryhole"></a>
 ##Memory Leaks